shrsv/bm/README.md

 6. bm r       - renumber all bookmark ids
 7. bm f str   - find string str in all bookmark paths and cd to it
 8. bm s (bm_id|name|path|hits|timestamp) - sort the table by column

+# Some principles of relevance

+1. It is easier to select a desired object from a displayed collection of objects that it is to remember and retreive the name of the desired object from memory.